Aikido in Study

 – Ki testing – Giving the Ki test

-9. Visualizing – Training within your mind
+9. Visualising – Training within your mind

 11. Attending Seminars